UBC-LFS/soilweb/Vancouver-Soil-Map/README.md

 ### KML files

-There are 4 kml files to dislay 4 different colours on the Google map.
+There are 4 kml files to display 4 different colours on the Google map.

 - Bose-Heron.kml
 - Delta- Tsawwassen.kml